 My kids love this soup!
 The flavor is super mild, and it’s nice and creamy- no veggies to pick around!
 I like to serve it with bread- this soup is perfect for dipping.
 And we all know how much kids love that!

-- Pour in batches into a high powered blender (or use an immersion blender) and blend until smooth and creamy.
+- Use an immersion blender, or pour in batches into a high powered blender and blend until smooth and creamy.

 - Season, to taste, with salt and pepper.
-Serve with a drizzle of heavy cream and topped with pumpkin seeds.
+Serve with a drizzle of coconut milk and a few roasted pumpkin seeds.
+We love this soup with a crusty bread on the side.
+Enjoy!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie